There’s no “right” way to introduce solids, but these 5 practical tips for baby-led weaning (BLW) will set you and baby up for feeding success!

 Buy a few plastic bibs (I love these ones) that you can rinse quickly and that have a pocket that catches food (our daughter will just scoop fallen food out of the pocket).
 Another option?
 Shirtless!

 You even might want to think about putting a small tarp down underneath your baby’s highchair so that you don’t have to clean your floors several times a day.
 Friends of ours do this, and clean it off at the end of the day!

 You may be tempted to cut your baby’s food into teeny tiny pieces so that they don’t choke.
-Unfortunately, babies don’t have the fine motor skills to pick up tiny pieces of food and bring them to their mouths until they are around eight or nine months old (or older).
+Unfortunately, babies don’t have the fine motor skills (particularly, the “pincer grasp”) to pick up tiny pieces of food and bring them to their mouths until they are around eight or nine months old (or older).
 This is why it’s so important that you make baby’s food pieces large enough that they can grab onto them (but soft enough that they’re safe).

 A homemade potato wedge or half of a skinless, boneless chicken thigh cut length-wise, or a slice of pear (peeled) are examples of appropriate sized pieces of food.
 A piece of whole grain toast with some butter on it cut into thick strips would be appropriate too.

 Your baby should be able to pick up their food, bring it to their mouth, and gnaw on it.
 It’s normal for baby to “miss” their mouth or drop their food, but as long as they can bring it to their mouths, it is likely appropriate in size.

 It is still very important to avoid foods that pose a risk of choking for the first year of life, such as hard fruits and vegetables (ie. raw carrots), stringy foods (ie. celery), nuts and seeds, whole grapes, a gob of peanut butter (I thinly spread on toast strips), wieners and popcorn.